trust-mfn-berlin/animals-as-objects/vault/story.the-afterlife-of-zoo-animals.md

 ---
 license: CC BY-SA
-title: The Afterlife of Zoo Animals
 title_de: Verfüttern und Verwerten
 created: 1621970259942
+author: Mareike Vennen
+short_desc_de: Auf den Spuren eines Elefanten
+date_end: 1947-12-31T11:00:00.000Z
+published: false
+title: The Afterlife of Zoo Animals
 updated: 1639749905058
 id: c1c2241a-a1a3-4a20-b3f7-8c05c5597944
-author: Mareike Vennen
 translators:
-  translator_de_en: Lucy Gasser
+  translator_de_en: Carla Welch
 desc: What happens to zoo animals when they die?
 How are their bodies (or body parts) put to use — as colonial trophies, as museum objects, as a source of meat?
 The story of the Berlin Zoo elephant "Siam" in the 1940s is a journey